kaittremblay/board-manual/committees/terms-of-reference.md

 ### Committee Procedures

-Each committee may maintain its own terms of reference, laying out frequency of meetings, composition and procedures.
-Additionally, the following rules apply to all committees:
+The following rules apply to all committees, but each committee may maintain its own terms of reference which may in part supersede these terms.

 * Committee meetings are open to any staff or board members who wish to attend without vote.
 * Minutes must be taken at all committee meetings.
 A copy of all committee minutes should be made available to all board and staff members within 30 days of the meeting.